DevExpress-Examples/asp-net-mvc-grid-change-editor-type-based-on-another-editor-value/Readme.md

 }
 ```

-It is impossible to bind two editors placed on one form to the same field (in this case, their `Name` property will be equal, which is forbidden), thats why a hidden field is used to store values and transfer them to the server.
+It is impossible to bind two editors placed on one form to the same field (in this case, their `Name` property will be equal, which is forbidden).
+This is why a hidden field is used to store values and transfer them to the server.

 ```jscript
 function ChangeHiddenValue(s, e) {